Kruptein/planarally-docs/docs/player/assets.md

 **This field is markdown aware!**

 Additionaly, when hovering over a shape\* with an annotation, the annotation will be displayed on the top side of the screen.

+The annotation can be marked as public to allow everyone in the session to see it on hover.

 _\*Only shapes you have edit access to._